 Under the broad rubric of “social finance”, new forms relating to gift, loan and purchase money have been tested and developed in the last decades.
 The growing movement in social, or values-based banking is testimony to this trend.
 Other modalities bring long-term and patient investment capital together with social entrepreneurs and their projects and businesses for a leveraged impact and civil society development.
 Democratic possibilities- that is, (informed) citizen participation and the economy can indeed develop a healthy relationship.

-These “social impact” interventions, whether from the philanthropic or investment perspective, is a phenomenon that is growing rapidly in all parts of the world.
-It represents a form of globalized thinking that applies business strategies and thinking to initiatives that “not only do no harm, but seek to do good”.
+These “social impact” interventions, whether from the philanthropic or investment perspective, represents a form of globalized thinking that applies business strategies and thinking to initiatives that “not only do no harm, but seek to do good”.
 There is growing awareness and interest within this sector to collaborate, learn and engage collectively.

 In general, it is in the area of the emerging new economy that the Alterra Foundation is presently focussing its research, program activities and overall support.
 The Alterra Foundation seeks to work collaboratively to foster new insights leading to sustainable and holistic practical engagements We need a practical approach to money and the economy that heals and does not harm.

 We welcome your participation in this common work!